BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Related Work

 \subsection{Language Models for Specific Domains}

 The problem with the generic language models like BERT and GPT is that they are pre-trained on general-purpose large-scale text corpora (e.g., Wikipedia), which is not effective for applications on specific domains or particular tasks.
-Some studies thus adapt pre-trained models to specific domains by directly applying the two pre-training tasks of BERT on domain-constrained datasets.
+Some studies thus adapt pre-trained models to specific domains by directly applying the two pre-training tasks of BERT on domain-specific datasets.
 The well-known examples are SciBERT \cite{beltagy2019scibert} trained on scientific corpus, BioBERT \cite{lee2020biobert} generated using a biomedical document corpus, and ClinicalBERT \cite{huang2019clinicalbert} derived from a clinical corpus.
 Another line of work attempts to continually pre-train the available language models to target applications or tasks.
-For example, \citet{ke2019sentilare} propose SentiLARE for sentiment analysis task, which continually pre-train RoBERTa model with the proposed label-aware masked language model on a sentiment analysis dataset called Yelp\footnote{\url{https://www.yelp.com/dataset}}, introducing word-level linguistic knowledge into the model. \citet{xiong2019pretrained} design WKLM for entity-related tasks, which conduct continual pre-training on BERT model with the entity replacement objective.
+For example, \citet{ke2019sentilare} propose SentiLARE for sentiment analysis task, which continually pre-trains RoBERTa model with the proposed label-aware masked language model on a sentiment analysis dataset.
+In another strain of work, \citet{xiong2019pretrained} design WKLM (Weakly Supervised Knowledge-Pretrained Language Model) for entity-related tasks conducting continual pre-training on a BERT model with the entity replacement objective.
 This objective requires the model to make a binary prediction indicating whether an entity has been replaced or not.
-The experimental results with WKLM suggest that this kind of adaptation can better capture knowledge about real-world entities. \citet{althammer2021linguistically} introduce linguistically informed masking (LIM), a domain adaptive objective for the patent domain and perform continual pre-training on BERT and SciBERT.
-Two patent-related downstream tasks are tested for proving the effectiveness of LIM task.
+The experimental results with WKLM suggest that this kind of adaptation can better capture knowledge about real-world entities.